zilishen/documentation/content/nms/installation/kubernetes/deploy-api-connectivity-manager.md

 1. Open the `values.yaml` file for editing.
 1. Add the following snippet to the `values.yaml` file:

+   - Replace `<my-docker-registry:port>` with your private Docker registry and port (if needed).
+   - Replace `<version>` with the tag you noted when [loading the Docker image](#load-acm-docker-image) above.
+   - In the `imagePullSecrets` section, add the credentials for your private Docker registry.

    ```yaml
    # values.yaml
    global: